 2. Guyatt GH, Sackett DL, Cook DJ.
 Users’ guides to the medical literature.
 II.
 How to use an article about therapy or prevention.
 A. Are the results of the study valid?
 Evidence-Based Medicine Working Group.
 JAMA.
 1993;270:2598-601.

-– Background, Materials and Methods, Results, Discussion, Acknowledgments, References and Figure Capture.
+– Background, Materials and methods, Results, Discussion, Acknowledgments, References.

 From April 2016, each author are required to conduct their research ethically according to international standards and as required by the journal as described in Padulo J, Oliva F, Frizziero A, Maffulli N. Muscles, Ligaments and Tendons Journal – Basic principles and recommendations in clinical and field Science Research: 2018 update.
-Mus Lig Ten J 2018;8(3):305-307.
+MLTJ 2018;8(3):305-307.
 Authors are expected to clearly state in the Methods section – by citing the aforementioned publication – that the study meets the ethical standards of the journal.

-Table/s should have a title and should be numbered with Roman numerals (I, II, etc.).
+Table/s must be submitted separately from the manuscript file in Word format.
+Tables should have a title and should be numbered with Roman numerals (table I, II, IV, etc.).
 The number of the tables must be kept to a minimum.
 The data must be completely but concisely presented and any abbreviations used should be defined.

 The Discussion of research papers will be structured according to the following scheme: